25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 10–18 pounds |

-Shih Tzus have luxurious, long hair that sheds infrequently; however, it requires a lot of upkeep.
-Daily brushing, monthly bathing, and regular face cleaning will be necessary.
-Some people choose to trim the Shih Tzu’s coat short to minimize the amount of grooming care needed, but even a short trimmed coat will require a brushing every 2 days.
+Shih Tzus have luxurious, long hair that sheds infrequently.
+However, daily brushing, monthly bathing, and regular face cleaning are necessary.
+Some people choose to trim the Shih Tzu’s coat short to minimize the amount of grooming care needed, but even a short-trimmed coat will require brushing every 2 days.

 As a companion, the Shih Tzu is playful, affectionate, and outgoing.
 They love to be around their family members and get along great with other dogs and young children.